makerdao/mips/MIP38/mip38.md

 #### Sidestream Auction Services (SAS-001)

-- **Summary** - Sidestream Auction Services's mission is to improve security, transparency and accessibility of the Maker Protocol by providing and maintaining auction services through open-source development.
+- **Summary** - Sidestream Auction Services's mission is to improve security, transparency, and accessibility of the Maker Protocol by providing and maintaining auction services through open-source development.
-- **Ratification Date for the Initial Proposal Set** - 2021-22-11
+- **Ratification Date for the Initial Proposal Set** - 2021-11-22

 ##### Mandate